Understanding System Pressure

 Union Water and OCWA have been able to gain greater insight into their system in the following key areas:

 1. Identification of transient events and their magnitude.
-A specific large 30 second,
+A specific large 30 second, 40psi magnitude event was recorded and an investigation is underway.

 1. Greater understanding into the pressure variations within the system, and confirmation of the pressures observed in low-pressure areas within the network.
-As examples we see (1) flushing events captured due to contractors accessing water, (2) a main break and (3) the monitoring of a water tower as it is brought online after servicing (fill/empty cycle).
+As examples, we see (1) flushing events captured due to contractors accessing water, (2) a main break and (3) the monitoring of a water tower as it is brought online after servicing (fill/empty cycle).

 “With this technology we were able to gain visibility into our water distribution network and see how various pressure and transient pressure events impacted our system.
 We were then able to enact changes to protect infrastructure, reduce breaks and mitigate immediate concerns within the water network.”